The Huldra - Guardian of the Nordic Woods

 ”i hem där det ej fanns rå var det ingen hemtrevnad…”

-A man named Erik from Jämtland told of how every fäbod (ä is pronounced like the a in cat) had its own fäbod-rå.
-A fäbod is a summer mountain home where women used to go with the livestock during the summer and has a long tradition in the mountain areas of Sweden.
-The women took care of the livestock, protecting them from predators and making butter and cheese.
+A man named Erik from Jämtland told of how every fäbod had its own fäbod-rå.
+A fäbod was a dairy farm where herdswomen went with the livestock to forest grazing areas for the summer while winter crops were grown back home on the farm.
+The fäbod transhumance culture has a long tradition in the mountain regions of Sweden and Norway.

 “Folk were convinced that when a new fäbod was built, a “burå” – fäbodrå moved in.
 They say that the skogsrå gave birth to the fäborå when a new fäbod was built.
 To honour the new fäbodrå, folk prepared a special ceremony where a förstanattensäng (“first night bed”) was made especially for the fäbodrå, where she could rest after all her hard work.
 And folk would give her some cheese and butter every now and again.”